 But that is a minority view.
 The f-bomb is de jure at car accident scenes in Maryland (and probably in every town from here to Tripoli).

 In Johnson v.
 Downing, federal District Court Judge Ellen L. Hollander weighed in on the admissibility of heated conversations between drivers after the accident.
 Plaintiff’s car accident lawyer filed a smart motion in limine to bar testimony at trial that the Plaintiff was cursing at the scene of the accident.
 This is smart: the jury is far less likely to like a plaintiff who is cursing at the scene of the accident.
 More importantly, a jury might conclude that the person who overreacts to the happening of an accident might excessively complain about their injuries.
 It is not a leap.
+You listen to the F-bombs this plaintiff was throwing out in this case… it does not get you thinking this is a great person you want to give a money award.

 Judge Hollander found that testimony on this was “wholly irrelevant and immaterial to the issues of causation and damages” and that, even if relevant, the potential of unfair prejudice to the plaintiff would outweigh the probative value of the claim.